the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-instantiation.md

 ## React Component Instantiation

-Next, I'll briefly explain JavaScript classes, to help clarify React components.
-Technically they are not related, which is important to note, but it is a fitting analogy for you to understand the concept of a component.
+Next, I'll briefly explain JavaScript classes to help clarify React components.
+Technically, they are not related which is important to note.
+However, it is a fitting analogy for you to understand the concept of a component.

 Classes are most often used in object-oriented programming languages.
 JavaScript, always flexible in its programming paradigms, allows functional programming and object-oriented programming to co-exist side-by-side.
 To recap JavaScript classes for object-oriented programming, consider the following *Developer* class: